qorix-group/score/docs/score_releases/score_releases/score_v0_5_beta.rst

 **Improvements**

-The Eclipse SCORE Logging module provides a comprehensive logging framework for automotive embedded systems, featuring remote DLT (Diagnostic Log and Trace) capabilities with high-performance, lock-free communication between applications and the datarouter daemon.
+The Eclipse SCORE Logging module provides a comprehensive logging framework for automotive embedded systems, featuring remote DLT (Diagnostic Log and Trace) capabilities with lock-free communication between applications and the datarouter daemon.

 This is the initial open-source release of the logging framework, consolidating the complete project structure with build system, dependencies,